 The classes required for a biology major depend on a number of factors, including the type of bachelor's degree program being offered and the electives that must be chosen.
 Additionally, some bachelor's degree programs in biology require more classes than others.
-Continue reading to discover the courses required earn a bachelor's degree in biology.
+Continue reading to discover the courses required to earn a bachelor's degree in biology.

 Required Classes for Biology Majors

-Required Classes for Bachelor of Science Programs
+Bachelor of Science Courses

-Required Classes for Bachelor of Arts Programs
+Bachelor of Arts Courses

 Biology Degree Concentration Classes